Countries

 Keeping up the pace

-In its 2024 Future Energy Scenario, the Energy System Operator, forecasts that Britain could need up to 65 GWh of BESS by 2050 - more than a 10-fold increase from the 5.8 GWh we have today.
+In its 2024 Future Energy Scenario, the National Energy System Operator, forecasts that Britain could need up to 65 GWh of BESS by 2050 - more than a 10-fold increase from the 5.8 GWh we have today.
 But there are obstacles in the way that need to be cleared.

 Limited grid capacity and long connection dates are a key barrier to realising the potential of BESS.
 As an example, in 2023 we were told that a 500 MW BESS project that we’re developing would have a connection date of 2030, despite us having this project ready to connect by 2026 – delaying the project by four years.
 We have now been told that the connection date has been pushed back even further to 2037 – an eleven-year delay.
 Grid access is an issue affecting the entire renewable industry in the UK and needs some urgent focus.